 Berlin’s 2023 Songwriting Camp with Fink

 A couple of weeks ago we hosted our Songwriting Camp with Fink, aka Finn Greenall, Songwriter and Producer who has lead many of our previous songwriting camps!
-16 vocalists, instrumentalists, songwriters and producers from BIMM Institute Berlin were selected to take part in an intensive, but unforgettable Songwriting Camp.
-BIMM Institute Berlin Alumni Ngoc Anh Nguyen also supported the students with guidance during the songwriting process.
+16 vocalists, instrumentalists, songwriters and producers from BIMM University Berlin were selected to take part in an intensive, but unforgettable Songwriting Camp.
+BIMM University Berlin Alumni Ngoc Anh Nguyen also supported the students with guidance during the songwriting process.

 We caught up with four of the students who took part in the camp and talked to them about their experience.
 Hear what Claudio Spagnoli (Producer), Kaheke van de Pas (Vocalist), Angelique Jacquet (Instrumentalist) and Gustav Mehler (Topline Writer) have to say!